audmcname/audmcname.github.io/about.markdown

 <img align="left" src="/assets/profile.png" alt="profile
 picture">

-_Every now and then I take 5 minutes in the evening to draw a one-panel comic from my day, based on one of Lynda Barry's journaling methods._
+_I spend 5 minutes in the evening to draw a one-panel comic from my day, based on one of Lynda Barry's journaling methods._

-This is Audra McNamee's daily comic website.
-[Here is Audra's main website](https://audmcname.com), for comics drawn in more than 5 minutes and illustrations and stuff.
+This is my daily comic website.
+[Here is my main website](https://audmcname.com), for comics drawn in more than 5 minutes and illustrations and stuff.

+This website is hosted on GitHub pages using Jekyll.